-Currently William is attempting to set 750 ultra running records at World, British and Scottish level, including age groups, in a project he is calling “Journey to 750” – Achieved February 2020.
+Currently, William is attempting to set 750 ultra running records at World, British and Scottish level, including age groups, in a project he is calling “Journey to 750” – Achieved in February 2020.

-Current total is 773 records including 104 World Age-Group records.
+The current total is: 773 records including 104 World Age-Group records.

 Once I got into multiday running, in 2006, the historical aspects of the sport became of great interest and remain one of my driving motivations today.

 Setting a record is creating a bit of history and I hope to continue making history for as long as I’m able to.
 Once a record is ‘in the books’ it is there for posterity and can be an inspiration for others to aim for and break in the future.
-Having said that, I always consider that a record is just borrowed and I hope and expect that all my records will be broken at some time in the future.”
+Having said that, I always consider that a record is just borrowed and I hope and expect that all my records will be broken at some point.”

 Did You Know?